Intranets are internal networks principally designed for use by an organisation’s employees.

 7. Multi-layered access and experience

-An intranet should not be the same experience for everyone in the organisation.
+One of the most overlooked key features of an intranet is that it should not be the same experience for everyone in the organisation.
 Yes, some areas will be communal; but there should also be areas and access for separate departments, job roles and levels of seniority.
 So a key feature of a well-configured intranet is that it will contain ALL of your documents - just not everyone can see them!
+Use sub-sites to keep your intranet relevant to your staff - they're more likely to use it that way

 8. Integrates with other business applications